RoundBearChoi/CFG3/README.md

 CFG3 is a lightweight, performant 2D fighting game written in C using [raylib](https://github.com/raysan5/raylib) library.
 Focus is on clean code, high performance, easy compilation, and educational readability — for learning game development with raylib or experimenting with fighting game mechanics.

-I chose C because everything is explicit.
-No magical runtime behaviors, no silent allocations, no invisible destructors, no exceptions coming out of nowhere, no hidden abstractions.
-There is no safety net but there's no hidden machinery either.
-You can get raw power and total clarity.
-You can also shoot yourself in the foot.

 Follow dev journey on [YouTube](https://youtube.com/roundbeargames), [Discord](https://discord.gg/hAFTgcA)

 ---